 - Provides clear, effective internal and external communication.

-Ashby Village launched in 2010 after many discussions and community meetings that began in 2007.
-We are residents of Berkeley, Albany, Kensington, El Cerrito, Emeryville, and parts of Oakland and Richmond
+Ashby Village launched in 2010 after many discussions and community meetings that began in 2007, initially serving Berkeley, Albany, Kensington, El Cerrito, Emeryville and part of Oakland.
+In December 2019, Ashby Village expanded to Richmond.
+July 1, 2020 North Oakland Village merged with Ashby Village.

 As a 501(c)(3) tax-exempt nonprofit organization (EIN: 27-2174330), Ashby Village welcomes donations of cash, stock, mutual funds, furniture, supplies, and equipment.